U.S. charges four Chinese military hackers in 2017 Equifax breach

 WASHINGTON (Reuters) - The United States has charged four Chinese military hackers in the 2017 breach of the Equifax credit reporting agency that affected nearly 150 million American citizens, Attorney General William Barr said Monday.

-“This was a deliberate and sweeping intrusion into the private information of the American people,” Barr said about one of the largest data breaches in U.S. history.
-The indictment charges four members of the Chinese Liberation Army.
+“This was a deliberate and sweeping intrusion into the private information of the American people,” Barr said in announcing the indictments of four members of the Chinese Liberation Army in connection with one of the largest data breaches in U.S. history.

 The Chinese Embassy in Washington did not immediately respond to a request for comment.